TRR318/scikit-psl/README.md

 Probabilistic scoring lists are incremental models that evaluate one feature of the dataset at a time.
 PSLs can be seen as a extension to *scoring systems* in two ways:
 - they can be evaluated at any stage allowing to trade of model complexity and prediction speed.
-- they provide a probability distribution over scores instead of hard thresholds.
+- they provide probablistic predictions instead of determnistic decisions for each possible score.

 Scoring Systems are used as decision support for human experts in medical or law domains.